Steve Rider: Bloopers

+Awards

+Rider has twice won the Royal Television Society's Sports Presenter of the Year award, in 1994 and 1996, as well as being nominated on numerous occasions.
+At the 2004 RTS Sports Television Awards, the BBC coverage of the Coxless Fours at the Athens Olympics was awarded Sports Programme of the Year which was described as having "superb contributions from Steve Rider and Sir Steve Redgrave in particular."
+Rider won a BAFTA TV award for ITVs coverage of the 2008 F1 Brazilian Grand Prix.

 Personal life

 Rider married Jane Eydmann in November 1985 in Camden.
 The couple have two children, a son and daughter.

 The family live in Maidenhead, and have a second home in East Portlemouth, Devon.
-Rider had objected to the building of affordable housing within East Portlemouth, where property prices had soared due to wealthy second home owners, leaving local people unable to afford to live within their own communities.
+It was reported in 2009 that Rider was one of a number of people who had objected to the building of affordable housing within East Portlemouth.
 The objections were quashed by South Hams council.